Asherah (submarine)

 Asherah was the first commercially built American research submersible, owned by the University of Pennsylvania and used by archaeologist George F. Bass to examine underwater sites.
-It was named after Asherah, an ancient Semitic goddess known as "she who treads on the sea".
+She was named after Asherah, an ancient Semitic goddess known as "she who treads on the sea".

+Development and design

+The two-person submarine was commissioned in 1963, built by the Electric Boat Division of General Dynamics in Groton, Connecticut, and launched on May 28, 1964.
+Asherah was 16 feet long, weighed 4.5 tons, and could move at up to 4 knots, powered by rechargeable batteries.
+She could dive to a depth of 600 ft.